ExplainBinary/Bin2Summary/README.md

 ### Bin2Summary

-This is the official repository for Bin2Summary, which is a binary analysis tool for PE binaries.
+This is the official repository for Bin2Summary, which is a binary analysis tool for PE files.
 We will actively update it.

 #### Requirements:
 Python >= 3.6
 Tensorflow >= 2.1.0
 gensim >= 4.0.1
+nltk

 #### Run the Tool